 It will also help you identify the beneficial owners of the client – you will need to establish the identity of the beneficial owners of your client in Section D.

 C1.
-Identifying low risk ownership structures
+Identifying government body, publicly listed and certain low risk ownership structures